State Superfund Sites

 Inactive Hazardous Waste Disposal Site Program

-DER is made aware of potential hazardous waste sites in a variety of ways, including notification by the responsible party and citizen complaints.
+DER is made aware of potential inactive hazardous waste disposal sites in a variety of ways, including notification by the responsible party and citizen complaints.

 An environmental investigation called a Site Characterization (SC) is performed when DER is made aware that hazardous waste has or may have been disposed of at a site.
 The goal of the SC is to determine whether a site meets the state's definition of an inactive hazardous waste disposal site by confirming the presence of hazardous waste and determining the threat posed by the site to public health or the environment.
 DER or the potentially responsible party performs the SC.
 For more information, you can read DER's fact sheet on SCs.

-Once the presence of a consequential amount of hazardous waste is confirmed at a site, the site is added to the State's official list of sites and is given a classification code.
+Once the presence of a consequential amount of hazardous waste is confirmed at a site, the site is added to the State's official list of sites (the Registry of Inactive Hazardous Waste Disposal Sites) and is given a classification code.

 Sites that receive a classification of 2 (representing a significant threat to public health and/or the environment and requiring action) usually undergo a detailed environmental investigation, called a remedial investigation.
 When the parties responsible for the contamination are known, the responsible parties often pay for and perform the investigation and evaluation of cleanup options.
 At sites where responsible parties cannot be found or are unable or unwilling to fund an investigation, the State pays for the investigation using money from the 1986 Environmental Quality Bond Act, also known as the "State Superfund."
 The State may try to recover costs from a responsible party after the investigation and cleanup are complete.